vesoft-inc/nebula-algorithm/nebula-exchange/doc-2.0/EN/use-exchange/ex-ug-import-hive.md

       # Specifies the column names from the users table to fields.
       # Their values are used as the source of the userId (nebula.fields) property defined in Nebula Graph.
       # If more than one column name is specified, separate them with commas.
-      # fields for the HIVE and nebula.fields for Nebula Graph must have the one-to-one correspondence relationship.
+      # fields for the Hive and nebula.fields for Nebula Graph must have the one-to-one correspondence relationship.
       fields: [userid]
       nebula.fields: [userId]